 Justice After Five Decades

 Fortunately, the LAPD decided to share Little's DNA samples with the FBI who let the ViCAP program run a trace on them.
 Little's DNA was matched to the killing of Denise Christie Brothers in Odessa, Texas, who was found dead from strangulation in an empty parking lot in January 1994 a few blocks from a motel.
 This match led to the cooperative efforts between the FBI and Texas Rangers.

-Last December, the FBI’s ViCAP program and Carolyn Nunn of the KSP Central Forensic Laboratory found a match between Little and the murder of 23-year-old Linda Sue Boards who was found in a field on May 15, 1981, and last seen alive four days earlier on her way to a nightclub in Bowling Green.
+In December 2018, the FBI's ViCAP program and Carolyn Nunn of the KSP Central Forensic Laboratory found a match between Little and the murder of 23-year-old Linda Sue Boards who was found in a field on May 15, 1981, and last seen alive four days earlier on her way to a nightclub in Bowling Green.
 A Warren County grand jury in Kentucky was subsequently able to indict Little of this crime too, Bowling Green Daily News reported.